 And my kids certainly have changed since their father and I have split.
 Some of the adjustments are hard to watch, but I know deep down it’s better than if they had two adults trying to share a home who didn’t love each other any longer.

-But a lot of the changes have been positive, and it’s something I wasn’t expecting.
+But a lot of the changes have been positive, and that’s something I wasn’t expecting.

 Mother’s Day is almost here, and I am looking forward to it in a way I didn’t when they were younger.
 The effort I put into getting the perfect family picture or scheduling brunch was a colossal waste of time and left me feeling depleted.

-Now I’m a single mother on Mother’s Day.
+Now I’m a single mom on Mother’s Day.
 And now that my children are older, they get it.
 They know why this day is important to me.

 Last Mother’s Day was my first as a single mom.
-We did a little bit of yard work and then went out to a Chinese Buffet for dinner, and we all loved the experience.
-It was perfect, so I requested the exact same for 2018.
+We did a little bit of yard work and then went out to a Chinese Buffet for dinner.
+And we all loved the experience.
+It was perfect, so I requested the exact same for the following year.
 My kids committed to blocking off the entire weekend so we could get a bunch of the house projects done that have been on my to-do list.

 They realize I am trying to take care of them and our home by myself.
 Now they don’t feel it’s a burden, but instead, I’ve watched how they enjoy stepping up to the plate and helping me tackle certain jobs we weren’t sure we could handle.